blakexe/Supercell-DL-SC-Editor/README.md

 # SC-Magic-Emote-Animator
- An animator tool for _dl.sc files from Supercell games like Clash Royale, Hayday, Clash of Clans, Brawl Stars, Boom Beach, etc.
+ A tool to edit animations (for now just sprites) for _dl.sc files from Supercell games like Clash Royale, Hayday, Clash of Clans, Brawl Stars, Boom Beach, etc.

  This was partially ported from https://github.com/jeanbmar/Ultrapowa-SC-Editor